wycks/Sublime-CPT-Snippit/README.markdown

 Just a snippit to register Custom Post types in Wordpress

 -------------------------------
-== Install ==
+### Install

-Drop into Package directory http://sublimetext.info/docs/en/extensibility/packages.html
+Drop into your Package directory. http://sublimetext.info/docs/en/extensibility/packages.html

-Or Copy + Paste into Tools --> New Snippit
+Or copy/paste into Tools --> New Snippit

 -------------------------------

-== Use ==
+### Use

 Write "cpt" , hit tab.

-Change all elements at once ( defualt is "Book") by hitting Tab a few times.
+Change all elements at once ( default is "Book") by hitting tab a few times.